Victim of 1994 serial killings remembered as execution nears

 TALLAHASSEE, Fla.
-(AP) - People in Savannah, Georgia, still talk about the 1994 homicide of Milton Bradley, a 72-year-old World War II veteran who was one of six people slain by serial killer Gary Ray Bowles.
+(AP) - People in Savanah, Georgia, still talk about the 1994 homicide of Milton Bradley, a 72-year-old World War II veteran who was one of six people slain by serial killer Gary Ray Bowles.

 The 57-year-old Bowles is scheduled to be executed by lethal injection at Florida State Prison on Thursday.
 He confessed to Bradley’s killing but was never tried or convicted for it.
 He was convicted and condemned to death, however, for the murder of Walter Hinton in Jacksonville Beach, Florida, in November 1994.